 3.6.4 TREES AND SHRUBS.
 Trees and shrubs cannot be removed without approval.
 Tenants will be responsible for the replacement of bushes or trees that have been damaged or removed without permission.
 Trim bushes, low hanging tree branches, and ‘sucker’ growth at base of trees.

 3.6.5 TRASH/DEBRIS.
 Tenants must keep yards free of debris: paper, cans, candy wrappers, pet waste, etc. Pet waste must be removed and disposed of on a daily basis.
 Proper disposal requires waste to be placed inside a plastic bag and disposed of inside a trash receptacle.
 Throwing any trash or waste into common or wooded areas is prohibited.

 3.6.6 SNOW REMOVAL.
 Tenants are responsible for snow and ice removal within their individual driveways and sidewalks in front, behind or beside their unit.
 Within 24 hours of snowfall these areas must be shoveled edge to edge (no pathways).
 Snow and ice from the driveway and sidewalks may not be put into the residential streets.
-Tenants will receive grounds inspection tickets for pushing snow into the street.
 Tenants are also responsible for removing any snow left alongside or around their vehicle after snow removal equipment has been through their area.
-Tenants who have a mailbox and/or fire hydrant within 75 feet of their unit are expected to remove snow and ice to allow for safe access.

 3.6.7 SNOW REMOVAL FOR EMERGENCY EGRESS.
 Tenants are responsible for ensuring adequate emergency egress from their unit including, but not limited to, removing snow from fenced yard gate areas, basement egress window and cover, exterior stairwells, porches, decks, patios, sidewalks and driveways.